About the Small Schools Coalition

 - They are distinctive and focused rather than comprehensive.
 They do not try to be all things to all people.

-- They include stakeholders actively: parents, community members have greater access to campus and administrative activities, and families are in closer touch with faculty members and administrators.
+- They include stakeholders actively: parents and community members have greater access to campus and administrative activities, and families are in closer touch with faculty members and administrators.

 - They provide benefits that larger and more comprehensive school cannot, including increases in: personal attention, student achievement, safety (emotional and physical), student/family satisfaction/happiness/sense of connectedness, teacher satisfaction and efficacy, graduation rates, etc.

-- They are NOT more expensive—in fact, they are more costly in some key ways.
+- They are NOT more expensive—in fact, they are less costly in some key ways.

 Parameters for Small School Size (Working Definitions)